petros-d/docs/cloud/test-and-troubleshoot-locally.md

 ## Overview

 As you develop data pipelines on Astronomer, we strongly recommend running and testing your DAGs locally before deploying your project to a Deployment on Astronomer Cloud.
-This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astronomer CLI.
+This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astronomer Cloud CLI.

 ## Run a Project Locally